home

 “No temperance in it…”: Woodrow Wilson & Prohibition

-Furthermore, there sometime appears some confusion over the difference between the 18th Amendment and the Volstead Act establishing Prohibition in the United States.
+Furthermore, there sometime appears some confusion over the difference between the 18th Amendment and the Volstead Act.
 The two are not the same, but were each separate parts that together made up Prohibition.
-The 18th Amendment established Prohibition of intoxicating alcoholic beverages in the US, but the Volstead Act was necessary to define what the amendment meant by “intoxicating” and to give the government the legal right to enforce the law.
-Without the Volstead Act, the 18th amendment had no teeth, and without the 18th amendment the Volstead Act was moot.
+The 18th Amendment established the Prohibition of "intoxicating" (alcoholic) beverages in the US, but the Volstead Act was necessary to define what the amendment meant by “intoxicating” and it gave the government the legal right to enforce the law.
+Without the Volstead Act, the 18th amendment had no teeth, and without the 18th amendment the Volstead Act was unnecessary.

 The 1916 Election

 Wilson was also put in a difficult spot.
-The Democratic Party was split between wets and drys, but 17 of the 30 states Wilson carried in 1916 were dry.
-Hughes only carried 6 of the 23 dry states, along with 12 of the 25 wet.
-So while both parties were split, Wilson knew that the dry states had carried him to reelection, something that was made explicit to him immediately after the election by progressive writer John Palmer Gavit who wrote to Wilson that he should not forget that he had “been elected by the vote of ‘dry’ states.”
+Both parties were split between wets and drys, but 17 of the 30 states Wilson carried in 1916 were dry while Hughes only carried 6 of the 23 dry states (along with 12 of the 25 wet).
+So while both parties were split, Wilson knew that the dry states had carried him to reelection, something that was made explicit to him immediately after the election by on of his progressive supporters, writer John Palmer Gavit, who wrote to Wilson that he should not forget that he had “been elected by the vote of ‘dry’ states.”
 (Gavit to Wilson, November 22, 1916, Papers of Woodrow Wilson 40:42.
 Hereafter PWW followed by volume number and page number.)

 Wilson 13 17